Dhanush-Raj1/Customer-Churn-Project/README.md

 <br>

-# 📌 Overview
+# 📌 Customer Churn Predictor
 - Customer Churn Rate (also known as attrition rate) refers to the percentage of customers who stop doing business with a company over a given period.
 It is a key metric used to measure customer retention and business performance.
 - The customer churn project aims at predicting the churn rate of a business in advance using machine learning algorithms.
 By analyzing historical customer data and various influencing factors, this model will help businesses take preventive actions to reduce churn.

 <br>

-# 🧱 About the project
+# 🧱 Project workflow
    - Developed a machine learning model to predict whether a customer of a telecommunication company will churn.
    - Followed a modular structure for the entire project.
    - Utilized data of over 7000 records to train and develop the model.